Co-determination at Audi

-The Works Council also actively supports training and advancement of members of the workforce.
-In addition to the Committee for Vocational Training and Competence Development, there is an Ideas Commission at the level of the General Works Council.
-With voluntary employee collections, support funds and death benefit collections, the Audi Works Council has for decades operated a solidarity-based system offering participants financial support in the case of emergency in exchange for a minimum contribution.
+The Works Council furthermore actively supports training and advancement of members of the workforce.
+In addition to the Committee for Vocational Training and Concept Development, there is an Ideas Commission at the level of the General Works Council which operates in tandem with the Audi Ideas Programme.

-All Audi sites worldwide and the subsidiaries have a representative elected by the workforce who represents employee interests.
-All European site representatives of the Volkswagen Group are organized in the European Group Works Council (EKBR) and together with all other international site Works Council members in the Global Group Works Council of Volkswagen (WKBR).
+The Audi sites worldwide and the subsidiaries have representatives elected by the employees.
+All European site representatives of the Volkswagen Group are organised in the European Group Works Council (EKBR) and together with all other international site Works Council members in the Global Group Works Council of Volkswagen (WKBR).
 To promote better international cooperation among all European sites and subsidiaries, the Audi Europe Committee was founded as a networking body within the European Group Works Council structure.
-51 employees represent the interests of their colleagues at the Ingolstadt site, 39 in Neckarsulm.
-Of this number, 44 in Ingolstadt and 33 in Neckarsulm are from IG Metall.
-All sites have both representatives for the disabled as well as for young people and trainees.
-The General Works Council of AUDI AG has 15 committees and commissions which address topics such as demographics, competence development and occupational safety/health protection.

-- Permanent hiring of apprentices, students from the cooperative universities as well as participants in the StEP program (Study and Experience in Practice) after successful completion of their qualifications
+- Permanent hiring of apprentices, students from the cooperative universities as well as participants in the StEP (Study and Experience in Practice) programme after successful completion of their qualifications;

-- Payment of an employee profit share (MEB) as well as the agreed Audi profit share (AEB) for pay-scale employees of AUDI AG, dependent on the operating profit of the Audi Group
+- Payment of an employee profit share as well as the agreed Audi profit share (AEB) for pay-scale employees of AUDI AG, dependent on the operating profit of the Audi Group;